geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 * **Using a shapefile** in order to store the granules indexes.
 That's the default behavior without providing the *datastore.properties* file.
 * **Using a DBMS**, which maps the timestamp to the corresponding raster source.
 The former uses the **time** attribute for access to the granule from the mapping table.

-For production installation is strong reccomended the usage of a DBMS instead of shapefile in order to improve performances.
+For production installation is strong recommended the usage of a DBMS instead of shapefile in order to improve performances.

 Otherwise the usage of a shapefile could be useful in development and test environments due to less configurations are needed.